9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

 of seconds after it.

 `ClockTime` is convenient for computations.
-Since it tracks Coordinated Universal Time (UTC), it doesn\'t have to adjust for local timezones, daylight saving time, or other special cases in time handling.
+Since it tracks Coordinated Universal Time (UTC), it doesn't have to adjust for local timezones, daylight saving time, or other special cases in time handling.
 Every day is exactly (60 \* 60 \* 24) or 86,400 seconds[^2], which makes time interval calculations simple.
 You can, for instance, check the